s0rttega/airbnb-data_analyst/README.md

 # airbnb-data_analyst
-Project of data analysis of Airbnb Vancouver
+Project data analysis of Airbnb Vancouver
+I divided the project in 3 steps Data Engineering / NLP / Visualization You will find in the carpet 9 files and the order are:

+1- Airbnb-van_projedct.ipynb
+   listings.csv

+2- Airbnb-van-NLP.ipynb
+   data_airbnb_engineered.csv

+3- Airbnb-van_visualization.ipynb
+   data_airbnb_readyforvisuals.csv

+Any suggestions, ideas or alternative or discuss for this or new project just hit me.
+I will be glad to sit and talk